Shrey2dew/Football-Player-Detection-and-Tracking/README.md

 ## Conclusion
-In conclusion, this project leverages the power of Ultralytics YOLO models and ByteTracking for detection and tracking of football players , football , referee and goalkeeper help football associations to carefully monitor and analyse each and every player.
+In conclusion, this project leverages the power of Ultralytics YOLO models and ByteTracking for detection and tracking of football players , football , referee and goalkeeper which help football associations to carefully monitor and analyse each and every player.